Irregular periods aren't always a sign of a problem, but sometimes it's a good idea to see a doctor about them just in case.

 - your periods suddenly become irregular and you're under 45

-- you have periods more often than every 21 days or less often than every 35 days
+- you have periods less than every 21 days or more than every 35 days

 - your periods last longer than 7 days